Monday

 This seminar will increase awareness and advocacy for a regional strategy and roadmap for the implementation of digitalisation strategies and the advancement of Fintech within the Caribbean.
 It will further highlight the opportunities that Fintech provides for the Region, including to reduce poverty, increase market connectivity and regional trade, and improve the marketplace for micro, small and medium-sized enterprises (MSMEs) and marginalised communities.

-Brazil-hosted Panel Discussion 2 – COP30 and the Caribbean
+Brazil-hosted Panel Discussion 2 – COP30, Climate Resilience, Green Finance, and ESG

 In recognition of the pressing need for coordinated action, this panel discussion will bring together policymakers, international organisations, private sector representatives, and climate experts to discuss COP30 outcomes and the Caribbean's role in the global climate dialogue, with special focus on climate finance.